 This is not a left v/s right issue.
-Communists, Socialists and lovers of the Free Market, all of them do the same; the faces and the lapel pins might change over time, but the authoritarian philosophy, hidden under a false image of democracy, continues to exist.
+Left and right governments, both do the same, The faces and the lapel pins might change over time, but the authoritarian philosophy, hidden under a false image of democracy, continues to exist.

 Determining when a performance “incites” or “foments” something is very difficult, if not downright impossible.
 It lays a responsibility on the speaker to answer for the actions of his listeners.
 Other than very open and explicit calls for violence (“let’s go and kill x”) it is virtually impossible to know when words can incite violence.
 Of course, laws as broad as these are loved by Governments.
 If you criticize them too much, if you have political views that are too hard to digest, or if your opinions are too “problematic”, it’s easy to just shut you up, arguing that you are inciting violence (or xenophobia, or racism, or whatever they can come up with).

 This seems to be the case with Soziedad Alkoholika.

 As Basques, they have been accused of supporting (or at least not attacking fervently enough!)
 ETA, the separatist terrorist organization.
 Nobody accuses them of actually engaging in terrorism, just of being a bit too sympathetic to the group, as well as of not being supportive enough of the victims.
 As a matter of fact, a case against them (for excessively hurtful lyrics!) went all the way to the Spanish Supreme Court, which ended up absolving them of all charges.